Humane-Documentation/Spree/business_logic/payments_guide.md

 Tracks payments against `Order`s to decouple logic of processing payments from orders

 ### [Gateway](../models/Gateway.md) (Model)
-Service that authorizes credit card payments, processes them securely, and deposits funds to retailer's bank account
+* Service that authorizes credit card payments, processes them securely, and deposits funds to retailer's bank account
+* Supported gateways are added through [spree_gateway](https://github.com/spree/spree_gateway) which is a wrapper for the awesome `active_merchant` gem

+#### Typical Fees (TMI)
+* **Setup Fee** - A one-time charge to set up a payment gateway account
+* **Recurring Fixed Monthly Fees** - fixed monthly fee gateway provider charges for access to their services and reports.
+Some gateways break this charge down further into a monthly Gateway Fee and a Statement Fee
+* **Transaction Fees** - A charge for each purchase made on your store.
+Pricing structure for these differ but a popular structure is to charge a percentage of the purchase price plus a flat fee

 ### [Payment Method](../models/PaymentMethod.md) (Model)
 * Options for making a payment